DigitalProductionExampleLibrary/ALab/docs/src/pages/nasSpecific.md

 ## Prim Schemas

-In addition to the Camera `schema`, we use other `schemas` for various use cases at Animal Logic.
+In addition to the Camera `schema`, we use other `schemas` for various use cases at Netflix Animation Studios.
 See below for a few more examples, which we use with the "USD Schema Generator" (as outlined [here](https://graphics.pixar.com/usd/docs/api/_usd__page__generating_schemas.html)).

 ```c++
 class ALEditFrameRange "ALEditFrameRange" (